 The low-area coprocessor has been coded in VHDL and simulated using Modelsim.
 As the core depicted in Section 7.4.1, the coprocessor has been synthesized using ST technology at 130 nm.
-The core requires 6 kgate, 1 kgate is needed for the registers.
-The coprocessor can run up to 100Mhz.
+The coprocessor can run up to 666.7 MHz requiring 6.5 kgate.
+If the core is synthesized for a clock frequency limited to 200MHz, the area requirement is reduced to 5